This article originally appeared on Noisey US.

 It's tempting to say that the British tabloid press clutched its pearls so tightly with this bullshit story about Rod Stewart staging a "mock execution" in the desert that irreparable damage has been caused to its metacarpals.
 But such a diagnosis would be too generous to the lecherous, desperate fuckwits who gleefully throw fuel onto these non-stories and demand contrition while the world burns around them.

 Let's back up.
-Sir Rod Stewart was forced to apologize this morning after a video was posted to Instagram showing the 72-year-old singer fucking around in the desert before a show in the United Arab Emirates.
+Sir Rod Stewart was forced to apologise this morning after a video was posted to Instagram showing the 72-year-old singer fucking around in the desert before a show in the United Arab Emirates.
 Three seconds of the 20-second clip show Stewart standing over a knelt-down friend, running his fingers across the guy's neck.

 (I'm not going to post the video, which has since been removed from Instagram, or any screenshots here.
 The spectacle is both the point and the problem.
 You can find the video pretty easily.)